Table of contents

 A/B test results

-A/B tests all use the same technology to compare different advertising materials, audiences and placements and to determine the winner.
-All test results once completed will be available in the Experiments tool.
+A/B tests all use the same technology to compare different advertising materials, audiences, and placements and determine the winner.
+Once completed, all test results will be available in the Experiments tool.
 All we need to do is select the Results tab from the menu on the left.
-It is here that we will see an accessible list of all the experiments we have conducted.
+Here, we will see an accessible list of all the experiments we have conducted.

 The results of our tests are displayed as follows:

-• The total results recorded for each advertising strategy include the results for cost per result, impressions, spend and other metrics seen in the advertising campaigns used in the A/B test.
+- The total results recorded for each advertising strategy include the cost per result, impressions, spend, and other metrics seen in the advertising campaigns used in the A/B test.

 The conclusions of the tests conducted are worth meticulously recording for yourself.
 You can then apply such acquired knowledge in practice, duplicating those most effective advertising creations and improving them based on the data obtained.

-Don’t be afraid to also create new campaign variations consisting of the best graphics and audience groups.
+Don’t be afraid to create new campaign variations using the best graphics and audience groups.
 Just remember to check the results on an ongoing basis each time.

 There is no need to be afraid to create new variants.

 Treat each successive advertising campaign as an opportunity to learn new lessons.
-By this, I don’t mean endless testing, but verifying assumptions in practice and updating them regularly.
-It’s also worth bearing in mind that A/B testing is only one of many tools available, and we should use it in combination with other analytical methods.
-Remember that the success of your business in marketing requires regular improvement and adaptation to the ever-changing needs of the market.
+By this, I don’t mean endless testing but verifying assumptions in practice and updating them regularly.
+It’s also worth noting that A/B testing is only one of many available tools, and we should use it with other analytical methods.
+Remember that the success of your business in marketing requires regular improvement and adaptation to the market’s ever-changing needs.

 Summary

 A/B tests can be extremely helpful, especially at the beginning of your journey with Facebook Ads campaigns.
-They can help you gain an understanding of what works better for your business and what contributes the most to your results.
-After time, you will have your tactics worked out enough that effective ad creation will come much easier.
-Benchmarking tests, however, is an unquestionable financial savings to begin with, as we do not invest our money in those elements that do not work for our audience.
+They can help you understand what works better for your business and what contributes the most to your results.
+After a time, you will have your tactics worked out enough that effective ad creation will come much easier.
+Benchmarking tests, however, is an unquestionable financial savings, as we do not invest our money in those elements that do not work for our audience.

 Let's talk!